 Zheng sits in front of her mirror, embarrassed by her baldness.
 Suzuki attempts to lighten the mood but is unsuccessful.
 Dan tries to convince Zheng to go on their daily walk.
 Zheng throws a self-pitying tantrum, and Dan leaves frustrated.
 Cherubino addresses Zheng’s petulance, and Zheng makes a decision to live the moments she has left to their fullest.
 She leaves to join Dan on their daily walk.

-Dan, Elaine, Lula, and Mitchell try to help Zheng cope with her symptoms.
+Dan, Elaine, Lula, and Mitchell try to help Zheng cope with the physical effects of chemotherapy.

 Zheng waits for results from David.
 He tells her that the gamma knife treatment worked and she is free of brain tumors.
 They rejoice and share a tender moment.

 A small surprise party has been organized to celebrate Zheng surviving her six month mark.
-David shows up with a cake and asks Zheng our on a date.
+David shows up with a cake and asks Zheng out on a date.

 Mitchell and Elaine visit with Zheng after her triumphant performance as Cherubino.
 Mitchell compliments Zheng on her ability to create joy.